Boudh district: History

-Yayati I was the son Janmejaya I and succeeded him in the throne.
-He established his capital in Odra-desa at a place called Yayatinagara.
-This has been identified to be the present day town of Jagati in Boudh District.
-The Somavansi rulers consequently occupied and migrated towards Utkala leaving South-Kosala in charge of representatives.
-Kosala was lost to them subsequently and was occupied by the Chodas and the Kalachuris from south.
-The Ganga dynasty fought a protracted war with the Kalachuris for nearly a century for the control of Kosala territory.
+Yayati I, the son of Janmejaya I, succeeded him to the throne and established his capital in Odra-desa at a place called Yayatinagara, which has been identified as the present-day town of Jagati in Boudh District.
+The Somavansi rulers consequently occupied and migrated toward Utkala, leaving South-Kosala in charge of their representatives.
+Kosala was eventually lost and occupied by the Chodas and the Kalachuris from the south.
+The Ganga dynasty fought a protracted war with the Kalachuris for nearly a century to gain control of the Kosala territory.
 It is inferred from the Chatesvar Inscription (1220 CE) that the war finally ended in favour of the Gangas during the reign of Anangabhima Deva III.
-Thereafter, Boudh came under the rule of Ganga dynasty along with Sonepur and it was ruled by the Ganga Administrators.
+Thereafter, Boudh came under the rule of the Ganga dynasty along with Sonepur and it was ruled by the Ganga Administrators.